Following is the full transcript of the March 12th, 2021 Hudson event titled The Origins of COVID-19: Policy Implications and Lessons for the Future

 Secondly, a separate opinion I wrote is the op ed published in The Wall Street Journal, as somebody mentioned before.
 We put out this extremely dangerous situation in China.
 That is the bio safety.
 China has been evolved into this greatly foreign pipe of virus research since 2003 SARS outbreak.
 They have discovered a very, very large number of dangerous pathogens and viruses.
 Yet according to China’s own admissions from Xi Jinping to bio lab directors in the local label, they all believe that China’s bio safety standard is really low and is very dangerous.
 This was an accident waiting to happen.
 By studying the origin of the virus, we could really expose China’s extremely dangerous bio safety environment.
 That will improve and is not going to be beneficial… not only beneficial to the people of China, but also to the entire world.

 Thirdly, I think it’s much more sinister, which some of my fellow panelists have mentioned.
 That is, China knew the origin of this virus all along.
 They knew exactly what happened and they endeavored to cover it up.
-Because it may be related to bio weapons, it may be related to some other very dangerous, adventurous kind of function studies.
+Because it may be related to bio weapons, it may be related to some other very dangerous, adventurous gain of function studies.
 All those things put together, that shows the extremely important aspect of the inquiry to find out the truth.
 The truth may be something we like to hear.
 Maybe it’s something we want to see or maybe not.
 But the most important thing is we’re going to find out exactly what happened.
 The biggest obstacle to all of this is the Chinese communist party.
 This is why the world should be really, really worried about the behavior pattern of the Chinese communist party.

 Now, the second issue obviously is to establish the truth of the origin of the virus.
 The second part of that obviously is to find out the culpability.
 Who is responsible for this?
 I will say based upon the enormous damage done to the world, and we’re thinking our best upon the discovery of the true origin and the establishment of the culpability.
 Then I think the world should seek reparation. [crosstalk 00:38:38]